gvwilson/thirdbit/src/fiction/iffy/index.md

 The old woman put her hand on her chest.
 "You have my solemn pledge that you will not be interfered with.
 I have no desire at all to pick a fight with the Shepherds.
-Whatever secrets or access codes you have will remain yours and yours alone."
+Whatever secrets you have will remain yours and yours alone."

 "Yeah."
 Edson sighed.